 Note that community policing is in some ways the opposite of the "broken windows" theory of enforcement, in which each tiny infraction is enforced vigorously.
 We've written about "broken windows" and crime prevention through environmental design (CPTED) elsewhere, if you would like to delve into that more.
 Taken to extremes, broken windows oriented police departments would arrest first and ask the "why" questions later.

-Suffice it to say that experts who lean toward community policing would want officers to be less concerned about small matters and more inclined to invest effort in developing partnerships with community groups and leaders, team up with others as necessary to address community problems, and adopt discretionary policing based on understanding and appreciating the cultural and socioeconomic environment of the community.
+Suffice it to say that experts who lean toward community policing would want officers to be less concerned about small maintenance and cleanliness matters and more inclined to invest effort in developing partnerships with community groups and leaders, team up with others as necessary to address community problems, and adopt discretionary policing based on understanding and appreciating the cultural and socioeconomic environment of the community.

-Today's Department of Justice emphasizes these aspects of COPS:
+Historically at least, U.S. Department of Justice emphasizes these aspects of COPS:

 While we're describing COPS, we need to point out that as far as we are concerned, neighborhood policing means exactly the same thing except under a different name.
 Neighborhood policing most notably is found in New York City but also in some other American cities.
 A critic of the COPS program, David Couper, started the use of this term to differentiate his recommendations from where he saw the Department of Justice leading, but in reality on the ground, we see no difference.